lshwan/lshwan.github.io/_docs/01-wound-segmentation.md

 ## Introduction

 I've developed a system that generates 3D wound models combining 2D semantic segmentation with 3D reconstruction so that they can be printed via 3D bio-printers during the surgery to treat diabetic foot ulcers (DFUs).

+The 2D segmentation module based on deep learning model aims to simplify the surgery process and reduce difficulties of elaborate drawing of wound area.

 <figure>
   <img src="{{ '/assets/images/dfu-procedure.png' | relative_url }}" >
 </figure>

-The 2D segmentation based on deep learning model was aimed to simplify the surgery process and reduce difficulties of elaborate drawing of wound area.

 ## Dataset